kishore-devaraj/curio/content/posts/git/git-data-model.en.md

 b520dbc38b14eadb4b82ca010bbb1c9d5b792d30
 ```

-The above command will a create a tree and attach all the indexed files (in our case `foo.txt`) to it.
+The above command will create a tree and attach all the indexed files (in our case `foo.txt`) to it.
-Now we need create a commit and assign this tree to it.
+Now we need to create a commit and assign this tree to it.

 ```
 $ echo "Initial commit" | git commit-tree b520dbc